tekert/VolumeOptions/doc/vo_codemap.rst

 individual audio streams associated with a process.

 A session manager interface provides info about current audio sessions.
-Number 2 on WASAPI interfaces after the name of the class is made to separate different OS support. for example IAudioSessionManager2 only works on windows7+ 2008R2+ and IAudioSessionManager vista+
+The "2" on WASAPI interfaces class names is made to separate different OS support. for example IAudioSessionManager2 only works on windows7+ 2008R2+ and IAudioSessionManager vista+

-In this code we need events, events are interfaces that provide callbacks, we can get this tipe of events for sessions: http://msdn.microsoft.com/en-us/library/dd368289%28v=vs.85%29.aspx for new sessions: http://msdn.microsoft.com/en-us/library/dd370969%28v=vs.85%29.aspx
+In this project we need events, events are interfaces that provide callbacks, we can get this tipe of events for sessions: http://msdn.microsoft.com/en-us/library/dd368289%28v=vs.85%29.aspx for new sessions: http://msdn.microsoft.com/en-us/library/dd370969%28v=vs.85%29.aspx

-The reason these events are important is because it lets us add or change volume based on user actions on current registered events for audio sessions.
+The reason these events are important is because it lets us add or change volume, based on user actions on current registered events on audio sessions.
 There are important considerations when using events as explained in MSDN and in code. specially with threads.

 Thats the reason we use async calls from these callbacks, more info below.